lena-ye/portfolio-returns-tracker/README.md

-# Portfolio Returns Tracker
-takes into account different investment options as well as their weights in the portfolio, then displays a visual representation representing the cumulative returns during a specified period.
+This program tracks the performance of a portfolio by displaying a visual representation of its cumulative returns during a specified period.